 NOTE 2—The Frame Body field is present in the calculation fields only when the WUR frame is a VL WUR frame (see 9.10.2.4 (Frame Body field)); otherwise, the Frame Body field is not present.

 TGba Editor: Change the paragraph below of this subclause as follows (#CID 86):

 The Embedded BSSID field, if present, is the last field of the calculation fields.
-The Embedded BSSID field is 16 bits in length and contains the 16 LSBs of the compressed BSSID, which is defined in 31.3.1 (General).
+The Embedded BSSID field contains the 16 LSBs of the compressed BSSID, which is defined in 31.3.1 (General). (#86)

 The Embedded BSSID field is present in the calculation fields of a WUR Beacon and of a WUR Wake-up frame.
 The Embedded BSSID field is not present in the calculation fields of a WUR Discovery frame.
 Whether the Embedded BSSID field is present or not in the calculation fields of a WUR Vendor Specific frame is vendor specific.